Rhythmic movements make a big difference for anxiety and attention

 His placement in August was within the self-contained special education department where he received 80% or more of his academic instruction from small group instruction.
 The only times he participated with normally developing peers were during breakfast, lunch, recess and enrichment class (art, music, library, PE and STEM).

 I slowly integrated all our rhythmic movements from the Brain and Sensory Foundations Level 1 course along with the Brain Tune Ups.
 After two weeks, I invited his mother to come and watch his therapy sessions to learn the movements.
 He became a totally different person.
 He was very oppositionally defiant with her presence in his therapy sessions.
 He did not say nice things to her.
 Mom and Braxton were encouraged to try the exercises at home.
-Mom would meet with me and say that he would tell her he was not doing them correctly.
+Mom would meet with me and say that he would tell her she was not doing them correctly.
 I reassured her that she was and needed to take suggestions from him when performing them.
 They needed to learn to integrate their bodies together.

 It is now three months later.
 He is loving school and enjoys coming every day.
 Before when he was in preschool he always stated he hated school.
 He is learning how to form a recognizable B, able to identify 5 uppercase letters, starting to rote count numbers from 1-20, able to go into a regular classroom for 30 minutes of academic instruction with 19 other students and not know he has a disability.